 It’s a good idea to use a mix of natural elements and handmade or crafted pieces to create a look that feels both rustic and polished, so there’s a bit of elegance with that homey charm.

-Here is the list of decor pieces that are perfect to add to your Thanksgiving mantel to bring charm, coziness, and a festive touch to your home.
+Here is a list of neutral Fall decor ideas that are perfect to add to your Thanksgiving mantel to bring charm, coziness, and a festive touch to your home.

 Tap Photos To Shop